cgspeck/docker-terrasync/README.md

 --- | ---
 -e PUID=1000 | User ID
 -e PGID=1000 | Group ID

--e PERMISSIONS_MASK=755 | These permissions will be applied to the mount -e REMOVE_ORPHANS=false | If true, will be passed to `terrasync.py` and cause it to delete orphaned files in the mount
+-e REMOVE_ORPHANS=false | If true, will be passed to `terrasync.py` and cause it to delete orphaned files in the mount

 ### User / Group Identifiers